dougeby/IntuneDocs/InTuneDocs/EndUser/you-are-prompted-to-install-lookout-for-work-ios.md

 	![sign in with your work or school account](./media/lookout-sign-in-azure-android.png)

 5. Select the account that you use to access work or school email and files, and then tap **ADD ACCOUNT**.
+You will see a screen that looks something like the following.

 	![select your work or school account and tap Add Account](./media/lookout-pick-account-android.png)